openafsfoundation/openafsfoundation.org/about/minutes/2015-09-18/index.md

 ### Topics ###

-$$ wired to Gareth
+$$ wired to Gareth (Foundation reimbursing travel, lodging, and registration to the Bpw)

-bank acct.. no minimum if tax exempt
+bank acct.. no minimum balance if tax exempt

-Daria probably knows who that apple person is
+Daria probably knows who the previous contact at Apple is

-Howells is a RedHat person
+Note that Howells is a RedHat person